GOP pushes Murkowski to stay in line against Biden’s Covid bill

 The Biden administration’s rejection of 10 GOP senators’ entreaties for an aisle-crossing negotiation “has a part to play in this," Rounds added.

 But so too does local politics.
 Murkowski is up for reelection in 2022, and she is keen on standing up for the interests of her state.
-She told Capitol reporters on Wednesday that she wants to be shown how "this huge $1.9 trillion proposal, how this helps a state like Alaska.”

-“My state needs relief.
-If Congress is going to move this much money out the door, how am I going to make sure that states like Alaska … get access to those rescue dollars?” she asked.
+And to anyone that asks she'll tell you: Alaska needs help.

 Read more https://www.politico.com/news/2021/03/04/gop-murkowski-biden-covid-bill-473665